Robbbo-T/Ampel360XWLRGA/AIM-driven_digital_analogy.md

         return summary

     def to_dict(self) -> Dict[str, Any]:
-        """
-        Export the dossier card as a dictionary for storage or sharing.
+        """Export the dossier card as a dictionary.""" return {

-        Returns:
-            dict: A dictionary representation of the dossier card.
-        """
-        return {
             "block_id": self.block_id,
             "title": self.title,